cuthbertLab/music21/buildDoc/rst/moduleMeter.rst

         .. method:: positionToIndex(qLenPos, includeCoincidentBoundaries=False)

-            Given a qLen pos (0 through self.duration.quarterLength), return the active MeterTerminal or MeterSequence
+            Given a qLen pos (0 through self.duration.quarterLength), return the index of the active MeterTerminal or MeterSequence

             >>> a = MeterSequence('4/4')
             >>> a.positionToIndex(5)